InvestingFun

 Terms

-current price=actuall price of last trade. (perhaps mere seconds ago for very liquid stocks)
+current price=actuall price of last trade. (perhaps mere seconds ago for very liquid stocks)bid price =max a buyer is willing to pay for a security.

 ask price =min a seller is willing to receive for the security.